-Eye Exams For the Whole Family in The Village & Nichols Hills, Oklahoma
+Eye Exams For the Whole Family in The Village & Oklahoma City, Oklahoma

 Routine eye exams are important, regardless of your age or physical health.
 During a complete eye exam, Dr. Dinh will not only determine your prescription for eyeglasses or contact lenses, but will also check your eyes for common eye diseases, assess how your eyes work together as a team and evaluate your eyes as an indicator of your overall health.

 Need an Eye Exam to Update Your Prescription?

 A comprehensive eye exam at Eyecare Boulevard includes a number of tests and procedures to examine and evaluate the health of your eyes and the quality of your vision.
 These tests range from simple ones, like having you read an eye chart, to complex tests, such as using a high-powered lens to examine the health of the tissues inside of your eyes.

 Eye care experts recommend you have a complete eye exam every year to assess your risk for potentially damaging eye conditions, as well as to keep on top of any changes in vision you may be experiencing.

 Pediatric Eye Care in Oklahoma City & The Village, Oklahoma

 Some experts estimate that approximately 5% to 10% of pre-schoolers and 25% of school-aged children have vision problems.
 According to the American Optometric Association (AOA), all children should have their eyes examined at 6 months of age, at age 3 and again at the start of school.
 Children without vision problems or risk factors for eye or vision problems should then continue to have their eyes examined at every year throughout school.